subes/dep-graph-releaser/README.md

 # Dependent Graph Releaser
 Dependent Graph Releaser is a tool which helps you with releasing a project and its dependent projects.
+Its aim is to simplify the process of using up-to-date internal dependencies.

+A simple example: having project `A -> B -> C` we want to automate the following process:
+- release C
+- update the dependency in B
+- release B
+- update the dependency in A
+- release A

 It will start of with supporting only maven projects and requires Jenkins integration.
-More information will follow...

-You can also use it to get an HTML which represents a Pipeline showing you, how you would need to release the projects manually.
+You can also merely use it to get an HTML which represents a pipeline showing you, how you would need to release the projects manually.
 It generates kind of a bottom up dependency graph, or in other words a dependents graph.

 # Local usage

+## Analyse

-Add the projects you want to analyse the folder `repos` (in the project directory) and run the following gradle command:
+Add the projects you want to analyse to the folder `repos` (in the project directory) and run the following gradle command:
 ````
 gr html -Pg=your.group.id -Pa=the.artifact.id
 ````